-Before the tray is passed, the offender's screenmate, or the offender himself, shall call attention to the infraction and summon the Director.
+Before the tray is passed, the offender's screenmate shall call attention to the infraction and summon the Director.
 The Director shall see that the infraction is rectified without penalty.
-Infringing calls shall not be accepted and any irregularity is also to be rectified.
+Infringing calls may not be accepted.

 B. Both Sides at Fault: